raspberrypilearning/slug/en/step_5.md

 ![Move right](images/move-right.png)

-+ Find the last item in the `slug` list
++ Find the last item in the `slug` list (`[4, 4]`)
-+ Find the next pixel in the `direction` the slug is currently moving
++ Find the next pixel in the `direction` the slug is currently moving (`[5, 4]`)
 + Add this pixel at the end of the slug list
 + Set this pixel to the slug's colour
-+ Set the first pixel in the `slug` list to blank
++ Set the first pixel in the `slug` list (`[2, 4]`) to blank
 + Remove this pixel from the list

 This algorithm works regardless of the direction chosen - the slug will simply bend round the corner!

 The slug is actually a **queue** data structure.

+--- collapse ---
+---
+title: What is a queue?
+---
+A queue is a data structure where the first piece of data added is the first data to come out - it is called a FIFO or "first in, first out" data structure.
+This is exactly like when you pay for your shopping: you join the queue at the back, and the person at the front gets to pay for their items first and then leaves the queue.

 Imagine the pixels of the slug are bits of food queuing up to be pooped out of the end of the slug and disappear.
 The first item in the list has reached the front of the queue and will exit the slug and be deleted.
 New pixels join the slug queue at the end (which is the mouth of the slug) and gradually work their way towards the front of the queue as the slug progresses.
+--- /collapse ---

 + In the functions section, create a function called `move()`